networknext/next/docs/run_your_own_client_and_server.md

 The upgraded example is the minimal example of a client and server with acceleration.

-The complex example shows off additional features like custom allocators, custom assert functions and custom logging that are helpful when you are developing a console games.
+The complex example shows off additional features like custom allocators, custom assert functions and custom logging that are helpful when developing a console games.

 ## 2. Build your own client and server